giuliojiang/jpress/README.md

 make
 ```

-Configure editor's username and password, and choose server port
+Configure editor's username and password.

 ```
 make run-setup
 ```

 Copy your SSL cert files to `local/private.key` and `local/cert.pem`.
+For developmet, you can use the script in `local/gen_cert.sh` to self-sign a certificate.

 You can run a dev HTTPS server for local testing using